 Another big difference between soda bread and yeast bread is that there’s no need to spend ages working the dough.
 In fact, less really is more!
 The raising action of the bicarbonate of soda starts working as soon as it is mixed with the yogurt (or other acid), so it’s important to get the loaf into the oven without delay.

 Kneading and overworking the dough of your soda bread can also cause the finished loaf to be tough rather than light and fluffy.
 So save yourself the bother – just mix, shape and bake!

 I’m incapable of leaving the top of a loaf plain, whether it’s yeast bread or soda bread.
 For this soda bread with yogurt I simply brushed a little plant-based milk over the top and sprinkled with some crunchy mixed seeds.
 They make the loaf look very attractive, I think, as well as adding a few extra vitamins and minerals.

 Bready spready go!

 You can eat your soda bread with any of the things you’d normally put on bread.
-I enjoyed it thickly spread with butter but it’s great with humous, cheese, smoked salmon, or sweet spreads like jam or marmalade too.
+I enjoy it thickly spread with butter but it’s great with humous, cheese, smoked salmon, or sweet spreads like jam or marmalade too.

 Soda bread with yogurt is best eaten freshly made – warm from the oven if possible – but any leftovers can be toasted and enjoyed the next day too.
 Try it toasted for breakfast topped with butter and marmalade, honey, jam or cream cheese and sliced strawberries.

 Whatever your relationship with bread is like, I hope you’ll enjoy trying this delicious soda bread with yogurt!